 What will it cost to send your child to College of Charleston in the future?
+In the past four years, this school's published in-state tuition and fee total rose from $70 to $12,518.
+This amounts to an average annual price increase of 3,556.6%.
 Nationally, university tuition prices are rising around 5% per year.
 Looking out five, ten, fifteen or eighteen years, these are CollegeCalc's estimates how much you could expect to pay for a 4 year degree assuming tuition increases at the national average rate.
-Estimated future prices are based on the current in-state 4 year cost of $118,676.00.
+Estimated future prices are based on the current in-state 4 year cost of $124,612.00.
 Use the college savings plan calculator below to perform a more comprehensive analysis on future costs and how much you will need to save for College of Charleston.

 |Annual||4 Year Degree|